ericrxw/xiaoweiren/index.md

 I am a Ph.D. student at the University of British Columbia, under the supervision of Prof. [Mieszko Lis](http://mieszko.ece.ubc.ca).
+I work in computer architecture and computer systems.
+My current research mainly focuses on the architectural support for efficient GPU synchronizations, including memory consistency model, cache coherence protocol, transactional memory, and so on.
+Meanwhile, I am also actively participating in a project of designing sparse training accelerators.

+Before joining the University of British Columbia, I earned my Bachelor and Master degrees from Xi'an Jiaotong University in China.

 # Publication